MOEAFramework/MOEAFramework/docs/dataStore.md

 Container container = dataStore.getContainer(reference);
 ```

-If we change `100` to a different value, it would reference a different container.
-Next, we can access blobs within
+Changing the key, value, or both will reference a different container.
+Next, we can access blobs within the container
-the container by name.
+by name.
 Below, we create a blob named `"greeting"` and store the text `"Hello world!"`.

 <!-- java:test/org/moeaframework/snippet/DataStoreSnippet.java [datastore-blob] -->